Daniel J. Frey

 Hearts emptied, not seen.

-Innocence used not seen.
+Innocence is not seen.

 Love lost.